PanicStation.org

 Scope note

 This is first-steps guidance for the next minutes to hours.
-After assessment, you may be given a monitoring plan, treatment, and follow-up through maternity services or your GP.
+After assessment, later decisions may need help from maternity services, an anaesthetist, your GP, or another specialist.

 Important note

-This guide is general information, not a diagnosis.
-If you think you or someone else is in immediate danger or you have severe or rapidly worsening symptoms, call 999.
+This guide is general information only and is not medical or professional advice.
+If you think you or someone else is in immediate danger, or symptoms are severe or rapidly worsening, call 999.

 Additional Resources